 In January 2001, he was appointed the Administrative Judge for the Fifth Judicial District.
 Finally, in August, 2003 he was appointed to be the fifty-third Justice of the Idaho Supreme Court by Governor Dirk Kempthorne.
-He was reelected to that position in 2004 and in 2010.
+He was reelected to that position in 2004, 2010 and 2016.
 Judge Burdick was elected Chief Justice in 2011.
+Jim Jones became Chief Justice for 2016, but when he announced his 2017 retirement Judge Burdick was re-elected as Chief Justice for another four-year term.